Research Catalogue Extended Guide

 Exposition Details Menu

-To access the menu, click on the (“hamburger”) menu icon, located in the bottom right corner of an object (expositions or works).
+To access the menu, click on the “hamburger” menu icon, located in the bottom right corner of an object (expositions or works).
 Some options are only available to the author of the object.

 Change Layout

 This dialogue gives you the option of choosing the size of the research description boxes on your profile page.
+Depending on the length of the content, the abstract and additional information may be reduced or even hidden.

 The 4 options for how to display research on your profile

-Manage versions
+Manage Versions

 It is possible to create a snapshot of your exposition, which you can restore later.